jwbirkbeck/reinforcement_learning/README.md

 # Acrobot

-### Purpose: Put the second linkage above the black line
+#### Purpose: Put the second linkage of the acrobot above the black line

 Untrained:          |  Trained:
 :-------------------------:|:-------------------------: